colbydehart/colbydehart.github.io/_posts/2016-01-01-overcoming-bookmarking-syndrome-in-the-new-year.md

 It is important because I really want to keep learning.
 I want to learn new languages.
 I want to learn how to build an AI that plays Street Fighter.
 I want to build my own digital synthesizer.
 I want to never again be bamboozled by what `git` command I want.
 I want to learn to make new things and how to distribute and deploy them.
 And I don't want to get scared by the amount of stuff I want to learn.

 I feel this 'bookmarking-syndrome' puts too much confidence on a mythical 'one day' and is a poor coping mechanism for dealing with information overload.
-Maybe something like clearing out a bunch of bookmarks and a video playlist may seem trivial, but for me right now it's kind of important that I don't keep forming a habit of being so overwhelmed by all that I don't know that I don't even try to learn and instead start clearing off my feeds, tinkering around with new tools, and grokking in the new year.
+Maybe something like clearing out a bunch of bookmarks and a video playlist may seem trivial, but for me right now it's kind of important that I don't keep forming a habit of being so overwhelmed by all that I don't know that I don't even try to learn, and instead start clearing off my feeds, tinkering around with new tools, and grokking in the new year.